MrBisquit/WTDawson.ConsoleGraphics/README.md

 | [FileSystemMenu](#) | No              |                        | A GUI to select and manage files from the command line. |

 <!-- Used https://www.tablesgenerator.com/ just because it's easier) -->

+\* Not all features will be customisable, but for the most part it will be.